ianmaclarty/amulet/doc/lua.md

 The logical operators are: `and`, `or` and `not`.

-The string concantenation operator is two dots (e.g. `"abc".."def"`).
+The string concatenation operator is two dots (e.g. `"abc".."def"`).

 **Tables:**